DrAndyWest/IntroToROS/Exercises_IntroToROS.md

 Make a directory called "scripts" using `mkdir scripts` in the example_package directory.

-*:sparkles:==ROS Tip== - Python code lives in a "scripts" directory in a package, whereas C++ code lives in a "src" directory in a package*
+*:sparkles:ROS Tip - Python code lives in a "scripts" directory in a package, whereas C++ code lives in a "src" directory in a package*

 #### :boom:EXERCISE 1.0 | COMPRESSED INSTRUCTIONS:boom:
 Open terminal